What is the Lead-Safe Renovation Rule?

 Wisconsin’s Lead-Safe Renovator Rule, DHS 163, is administered and enforced by the Wisconsin Department of Health Services’ Lead and Asbestos Section in the Division of Public Health.
 Wisconsin’s rule is based on a federal Environmental Protection Agency (EPA) rule, 40 CFR Part 745, “Lead Renovation, Repair and Painting Program,” published April 22, 2008.
 On October 20, 2009, EPA authorized the Wisconsin Department of Health Services to administer and enforce the state rule in lieu of EPA administering and enforcing the federal rule in Wisconsin .

-Question: When does the Lead-Safe Renovation Rule go into effect?
+When did the Lead-Safe Renovation Rule go into effect?

 Both the federal rule and the state rule went into full effect on April 22, 2010.
 Beginning on April 22, 2010, persons conducting regulated renovation activities must be trained, certified and comply with work practice, cleaning and record-keeping requirements.